StevenLyt/StevenLyt.github.io/index.md

 #   image: /assets/images/unsplash-image-4.jpg
 ---

 I'm a senior majoring in computer science and mathematics at University of Southern California.
-I'm currently a research assistant at IDM Lab.
+I'm currently a research assistant at IDM Lab doing research on Multi-Agent Path Finding.
 I'm also very interested in algorithms and theory of computation.

 ## News